ElGonan/carssification_AI/Selection_preprocess_data.md

 | TRANSMISSION       | VACUUM BRAKE BOOSTER | VALVE LIFTER  | WATER PUMP        |

 ### Augmentation
-The dataset already has a lot of instances for each label and is already separated, so I decided I don't need to do augmentation to it.
+The dataset has for each label:
+- train
+    - 170-200 instances
+- test
+    - 5 instances
+- validation
+    - 5 instances

+So I will do data augmentation to increase my dataset, specially on the test and valdiation parts.

+ // TO DO:
+ Augmentate dataset and explain how many new instances I have.

 ## Preprocess